Arduino-ProX/arduino-prox/README.md

 ### ESP8266

-Develop and upload ESP8266 projects without requiring a traditional desktop computer.
+Develop and upload ESP8266 projects directly from your Android device.

 ## 📱 Why Arduino ProX?